 Brick-and-mortar shops can now manage their in-store transactions with PayPal’s mobile app and card reader.
 Businesses can accept chip or magstripe credit cards, debit cards, and even contactless payments with the same security feature they offer to online customers.
 PayPal also has Zettle as its point-of-sale (POS) software, and it includes POS equipment like lockable tablets, receipt printers, card reader docks, and even cash drawers.

 4. Added Merchant Support Features

-PayPal is expanding its services beyond payment solutions.
-It is also offering services that can help small businesses streamline their business processes—everything from invoicing to recordkeeping, tax computations, marketing, and even shipping.
-These services give small business owners an opportunity to build their online business from the ground up fully supported by a strong and secure system.
+PayPal is expanding its services beyond payment solutions by offering services that can help small businesses streamline their business processes—everything from invoicing to recordkeeping, tax computations, marketing, and even shipping.
+These services give small business owners an opportunity to build their online business from the ground up, fully supported by a strong and secure system.

 Here are PayPal services beyond payment solutions that you might find useful:

 - Shipping: Business account users get discounts on USPS and UPS shipping while PayPal helps track and confirm the arrival of packages for both sellers and buyers.

 - Marketing: PayPal business accounts include tools to gather unique shopper insights so it can create customized incentives at no extra cost.

 - Recordkeeping: PayPal keeps extensive records of business transactions and also offers e-invoicing features.